 There were 31 members of the UNICA when the survey began.
 Armenia has since dropped out.
 The countries from which we still have no answers are: Georgia, Hungary, Norway, Russia and Sweden.

 Since the first publication we have received further information:

-FACINEB (Fédération des Cinéastes Amateurs de Belgique) is the official UNICA partner and represents the two Belgian groups:
+FACINEB (Fédération des Cinéastes Amateurs de Belgique) is the official UNICA partner and represents the Flemish, Walloon and Brussels amateur filmmakers.

-FACINEB only exists on paper. its only reason for existence today, is that the UNICA insists on only accepting one organisation per nation.
-FACINEB organises only one national festival: the one minute film festival.
+FACINEB only exists on paper.
+Its only reason for existence today, is that the UNICA insists on only accepting one organization per nation.
+FACINEB organizes only one national activity: the one minute film contest.

 The reorganisation of the Romanian Association (ANC founded in 1992) was finalised by court order and came into force on 02.02.2016 as ANCR (Asociația Națională A Cinecluburilor Și Realizatorilor Neprofesioniști De Film Din România".)
 It allows access to individual filmmakers who are not part of film clubs.